-The Qur’an speaks of God as dhu’l-ma‘arij – “Lord of the ascending ways.”
-[70:3] The believer is expected to be a climber, as it were, in their upward journey to God.
+The Qur’an speaks of God as dhu’l-ma‘arij: Lord of the ascending ways.
+[Q.70:3] Believers are expected to be climbers, so to speak, in their upward journey to God.
 The ascent, however, is not that simple and the old saying, “Where there’s a will, there’s a way” must be the watchword.
-Indeed, iradah (“will”, “aspiration”) – in this context, the will to find God – is, undoubtedly, the surest start.
-As such, the Qur’an praises those who aspire to the harvest of the Afterlife, [42:20] and who aspire to the face of God.
-[6:52]
+The iradah (“will”, “aspiration”, “spiritual ambition”) to find God is, unarguably, the best start.
+As such, the Qur’an praises those who aspire to the harvest of the Afterlife, [Q.42:20] and who aspire to the face of God.
+[Q.6:52]

 Taqwa is culled from the word wiqayah, which implies: “erecting a barrier to ward-off harm from oneself.”
 In its religious sense, taqwa is to shield oneself against sinfulness, disobedience and divine anger, by doing works of faith and acts of obedience.1

-1. Al-Haytami, al-Fath al-Mubin bi Sharh al-Arba‘in, (Jeddah: Dar al-Minhaj, 2008), 350.
+1. Haytami, al-Fath al-Mubin Sharh al-Arba‘in, (Jeddah: Dar al-Minhaj, 2008), 350.

-2. Ibn Juzayy, al-Tashil li ‘Ulum al-Tanzil (Beirut: al-Maktabah al-‘Asriyyah, 2003), 1:98.
+2. Al-Tashil li ‘Ulum al-Tanzil (Beirut: al-Maktabah al-‘Asriyyah, 2003), 1:98.